apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 also customize the domain name associated with the network by specifying a DNS suffix for each network.

-A VM's networks are defined at VM creation time.
-A VM cannot add or remove networks after it has been created, although the user can go into the guest and remove the IP address from the NIC on a particular network.
+A instance's networks are defined at instance creation time.
+An instance cannot add or remove networks after it has been created, although the user can go into the guest and remove the IP address from the NIC on a particular network.

-Each VM has just one default network.
+Each instance has just one default network.
 The virtual router's DHCP reply will set the guest's default gateway as that for the default network.
 Multiple non-default networks may be added to a guest in addition to the single, required default network.
 The administrator can control which